i-xul/raspi5-ubuntu-selfhosted-server/README.md

 - Incorrect mounts can silently break applications
 - Services may detect files without being able to access them
 - Proper `/etc/fstab` configuration is critical for reliability

 ---

-## 🐳 Example Docker Configuration

-Example Docker Compose configurations used in this setup can be found in the `docker/` directory.

-These are simplified and sanitized versions of the actual production setup.

----